istio/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 This may cause certain requests to fail.

 For example, if you do not have DNS set up and are instead directly setting the host header, such as `curl 1.2.3.4 -H "Host: app.example.com"`, no SNI will be set, causing the request to fail.
 Instead, you can set up DNS or use the `--resolve` flag of `curl`.
+See the [Secure Gateways](/docs/tasks/traffic-management/ingress/secure-ingress/) task for more information.

 Another common issue is load balancers in front of Istio.
-Most cloud load balancers will not forward the SNI, so if you are terminating TLS in your cloud load balancer you may need to either configure it to instead passthrough the TLS connection, or changes `hosts` to match `*`, which will disable the SNI matching.
+Most cloud load balancers will not forward the SNI, so if you are terminating TLS in your cloud load balancer you may need to do one of the following:

+* Configure the cloud load balancer to instead passthrough the TLS connection
+* Disable SNI matching in the `Gateway` by setting the hosts field to `*`

+A common symptom of this is for the load balancer health checks to succeed while real traffic fails.